 1. Laxman Jhula

 Constructed in 1939, Lakshman Jhula is a suspension bridge that lies across River Ganga in the city of Rishikesh.
-The bridge stretches 450 feet and stands 70 feet tall from the waters running below.
+Lakshman Jhula is a 450-feet long and 70-feet tall iron suspension bridge that connects to nearby temples like

 According to Hindu folklore, this bridge was built in the same place where Lakshmana once crossed the River Ganga on a jute rope.
 Therefore, this is an important religious attraction in the city.
 It connects the districts of Pauri and Tehri.